petrsvihlik/WopiHost/README.md

 -----------------------
 Once you've successfully built the app you can:

-- run it directly from the Visual Studio using [IIS Express or selfhosted](/img/debug.png?raw=true).
+- run it directly from the Visual Studio using [IIS Express or self-hosted](/img/debug.png?raw=true).
   - make sure you run both `WopiHost` and `WopiHost.Web`.
 You can set them both as [startup projects](/img/multiple_projects.png?raw=true)
 - run it from the `cmd`
   - navigate to the WopiHost folder and run `dotnet run`
 - run it in IIS (tested in IIS 8.5)
-  - navigate to the WopiHost folder and run `dnu publish --runtime active`
-  - copy the files from WopiHost\bin\output to your desired web application directory
-  - run the web.cmd file as administrator, wait for it to finish and close it (Ctrl+C and y)
-  - create a new application in IIS and set the physical path to the wwwroot in the web application directory
-  - make sure the site you're adding it to has a binding with port 5000
-  - go to the application settings and change the value of `dnx clr` to `clr` and the value of `dnx-version` to `1.0.0-rc1`
-  - in the same window, add all the configuration settings
+  - TODO

 Compatible WOPI Clients
 -------